francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 # IANA Considerations

 This document defines three new transport parameters and five new frames.
 The SID and SOURCE_SYMBOL frames serve the same purpose.
-Only one will be removed in next versions of this document.
+One of them will be removed in next versions of this document.

 ## New transport parameters